digital-worx/hello-grpc-node/README.md

 node client.js
 ```

-If you want to access the RPCs of the GRPC server similar to REST api endpoints than you will have to install a proxy server.
-It will accept REST api request and forward them as GRPC request to the server.
+If you want to access the RPCs of the gRPC server similar to REST api endpoints than you will have to install a proxy server.
+It will accept REST api request and forward them as gRPC request to the server.
 We have used [envoy](https://www.envoyproxy.io/) as a proxy.
 Follow their extensive [documentation](https://www.envoyproxy.io/docs) for installation.

 Once you have installed the envoy, you can [envoy config](envoy-v3.yaml) file to start and configure the instance.
 The following command shows how it is run on ubuntu.